NinjaPerson24119/Drone-Tracking-Simulator/README.md

     - When sharding the DB across multiple regions, this would likely be necessary since `pg_notify` is local to one DB and would need to be relayed, introducing additional latency
 - Device <-> Server
   - The geolocation ingestion should pass through a service layer with a queue, or else we could accidentally DDoS ourselves with too many concurrent requests

+# Illusions Possible
+- Realtime updates over a network of unknown quality is really hard.
+We could smooth movement by allowing the frontend to guess where it thinks the device is going to be, and then correct it when the next update comes in.

 # Deployment Considerations